-Life can get overwhelming for a lot of people.
+Life gets overwhelming for a lot of people.
 It is normal to get overwhelmed when there’s so many things going on at the same time.

 ADHD and Overwhelm